derailed/k9s/README.md

 Each input has the following properties:

 * `name` (required) -- the input identifier used to reference the value in args as `$INPUT_<NAME>` (uppercase)
-* `description` -- the label shown to the user in the input dialog
+* `label` -- the label shown to the user in the input dialog
 * `type` (required) -- the input type: `string`, `number`, `bool`, or `dropdown`
 * `required` -- when true, the user must provide a value before the plugin can execute
 * `options` -- for `dropdown` type only, defines the list of available choices